Coronavirus: Jacinda Ardern urges calm as panicked shoppers empty supermarket shelves

-Panicked shoppers forced the closure of a major food wholesaler today as the Prime Minister urged New Zealanders to go about their daily lives in the wake of the country's first case of coronavirus.
+Panicked shoppers forced the closure of a major food wholesaler today as the Prime Minister urged New Zealanders to go about their daily lives after the country's first case of coronavirus.

 At other supermarkets across Auckland queues were out the door and shelves were stripped of essentials like toilet paper and water.
 Hand sanitiser has been unavailable at supermarkets for days due to the coronavirus scare.